Central Issuance of Driver Licenses and ID Cards

-What can I do with the Temporary Paper Credential?
+What can I do with the Temporary Paper Credential (TPC)?

-The TPC is valid for driving purposes and other forms of identification.
+The Temporary Paper Credential (TPC) is valid for driving purposes and other forms of identification.
 For instance, you may register a vehicle with your TPC if you already hold a Connecticut license.
 Banks, retail, alcohol and other outlets that use licenses and ID cards for identity should not accept the Temporary Paper Credential as a stand-alone document, but only accept it with the expiring license or ID card.

-Can I board a plane with a Temporary Paper Credential?
+Can I board a plane with a Temporary Paper Credential (TPC)?

-What information is contained on the Temporary Paper Credential?
+What information is contained on the Temporary Paper Credential (TPC)?

-The TPC contains a graphic of the credential (front and back) you applied for, including a black and white image, demographic information (name, address, etc.), and credential information (endorsements, restrictions, etc.).
-The Temporary Paper Credential also contains the expiration date of the temporary document as well as a website to track the status of your permanent card.
+The Temporary Paper Credential (TPC) contains a graphic of the credential (front and back) you applied for, including a black and white image, demographic information (name, address, etc.), and credential information (endorsements, restrictions, etc.).
+The TPC also contains the expiration date of the temporary document as well as a website to track the status of your permanent card.

 Even if it comes from a secure, centralized location, isnít sending a driver license by mail less secure than handing it to the applicant?

 No. The mailing process used to send driver licenses and IDs is similar to that used by the financial services industry to send your credit and debit cards.
 There is no indication on the outside of the envelope that it contains a driver license or ID card.
 If a license canít be delivered, it will be returned to the DMV.
 Also, mailing the driver license and ID card helps DMV ensure applicants provide us with legitimate addresses.